sekika/swrcfit/README.md

 ### New features in version 2.0

-   From version 2.0, new features are available.
-Version 2.0 is now beta release and can be obtained from https://github.com/sekika/swrcfit/releases.
+   From version 2.0, several new features are available.

    The first feature is to draw graph.
 You can control if you draw a graph on terminal or/and file, and how the graph look like, within the setting file.
 Detail is described here: https://github.com/sekika/swrcfit/wiki/Drawing-graph-with-gnuplot